onkarjinde1/Zomato-Project-ETL/README.md

       25. **create\_datetime**
       26. **user\_id**

-    1. Data in this hive table should be in ORC format
-    2. Add audit columns &quot;create\_datetime&quot; and &quot;user\_id&quot; in zomato\_summary table
-    3. Derive a column &quot;Rating Colour&quot; based on the rule listed below

 | **Rating Text** | **Aggregate Rating** | **m\_rating\_colour** |
 | --- | --- | --- |